Nachtjagdgeschwader 2: Background

 Night fighter operations did form part of Wehrmacht war games during 1935 and 1936.
 Luftwaffe Service Regulation No. 16 mentioned night fighting only in Section 253.
 The regulation stipulated in vague language, that night fighting zones should be established so that night fighters and anti-aircraft artillery did not interfere with each other's operations.
 The regulation foresaw the use of Search lights in cooperation with pilots.
 Any hindrance to offensive air forces caused by "restrictive measures" was to be avoided.
 The prevailing attitude to night fighting left commanders on the ground to carry out research on their own; the first occurred in Berlin, by Luftkreiskommando II from May to November 1936.
 The Oberkommando der Luftwaffe did order experiments with searchlights and aircraft from the summer, 1937.
-In 1939 several night fighter staffeln (squadrons or flights) had been established; but all of these had been converted back to day fighter units by 16 August 1939.
+In 1939 several night fighter Staffeln (squadrons or flights) had been established; but all of these had been converted back to day fighter units by 16 August 1939.

 The German invasion of Poland in September 1939 began World War II in Europe.
 The French Air Force and RAF Bomber Command began bombing raids on German ports and shipping.
 The Battle of the Heligoland Bight in December 1939 ended Royal Air Force (RAF) daylight operations until 1944.
 Bomber Command persisted in night operations against Germany, which extended to German towns and cities from 10/11 May 1940.
 The capitulation of the French after the Battle of France did not end the threat posed by British air power.
-Wolfgang Falck commanded I/ZG 1 during the German invasion of Denmark.
+Wolfgang Falck commanded I./Zerstörergeschwader 1 (ZG 1) during the German invasion of Denmark.
 Immediately after the occupation, Bomber Command appeared frequently to attack German positions, and Falck was able to fly interceptions during dusk.
 Falck was sure that a Messerschmitt Bf 110 unit could defend the airspace at night with assistance from radar operators.
 Falck was invited to the RLM to express his views to Albert Kesselring, Ernst Udet and Erhard Milch.
 Hermann Göring, commander-in-chief of the Luftwaffe, ordered Falck to create a Nachtjagdgeschwader at Düsseldorf on 22 June 1940.

 Falck came to the conclusion, night fighting could not be organised and operated by one commanding officer of a single wing.
 In response, Josef Kammhuber formed the Night Fighter Division.
 Radar, search lights and anti-aircraft artillery were coordinated under this organisation at division-level on 17 July 1940.
 On 23 July the headquarters was established at Brussels, in occupied Belgium.
 On 1 August 1940 a command post was established at Zeist near Utrecht in the occupied Netherlands.
 The Zerstörer pilots and units were used for conversion to night fighters.
 No night fighter training schools existed in 1940, until blind-flying schools were established at Schleißheim from 1941.
-Josef Kammhuber established the Night Fighter Division and Kammhuber Line, which eventually allowed radar to guide night fighters to RAF bombers.
+Kammhuber established the Night Fighter Division and Kammhuber Line, which eventually allowed radar to guide night fighters to RAF bombers.